Trained in AI

 Origins of Complex Life & Cognition

 In 2015, I became a Postdoctoral Researcher at the College of Arts and Sciences of the University of Tokyo.
-In 2016, I then became an EON Research Scientist at the Earth-Life Science Institute (ELSI), at the Tokyo Institute of Technology, and a visiting member at the Institute for Advanced Studies in Princeton.
+In 2016, I then became an EON Research Scientist at the Earth-Life Science Institute (ELSI), at the Tokyo Institute of Technology, and a visiting member at the Institute for Advanced Study in Princeton.

 Since 2016, I became also a co-founder and Chief Architect of YHouse Inc., a nonprofit institute in New York City devoted to transdisciplinary research on consciousness and the future of intelligence.
 I am also a proactive member of ISSA, and the Consciousness Clubs in Tokyo and New York.